somehybrid/apip/docs/index.rst

 Welcome to apip
 ===========================

-apip a modern, easy to use, feature-rich, and async ready API wrapper for PyPi.
+apip a simple API wrapper for PyPi.

 **Features:**